 What kind of behavior counseling do you offer them for depression?

-What kind of work do you do to connect patients with the mental health nurses?
+What kind of work do you do to connect patients with the CHPS mental health nurses?

 How is the COVID-19 pandemic influencing people’s mood, and how they work with you?